 - Learn about the history of homelessness in Los Angeles, what perpetuates it, and the solutions being tried to help change the city’s dynamic

 - Deepen spiritual maturity in a challenging environment

 WHO CAN ATTEND?
-Junior level students who are at least 17 years old by the date of travel may apply.
+Senior level students who are at least 17 years old by the date of travel may apply.
 This trip is ideal for students who: